gauravgadilohar/gauravgadilohar/README.md

 Hi, I'm Gaurav Gadilohar 👋
-I’m a DevOps Intern with a keen interest in cloud infrastructure, automation, and modern DevOps practices.
+I’m a DevOps Engineer with a keen interest in cloud infrastructure, automation, and modern DevOps practices.
 Currently, I'm learning and applying various tools and technologies that are critical to building scalable, reliable, and automated systems.

 🔧 My Skills & Tools
 Cloud Platforms: AWS (EC2, S3, Lambda, etc.)